 I work on a variety of projects related to low-mass stars and extrasolar planets.
 M dwarfs are small stars; they are less than half the mass of the sun and less than half the diameter.
 They are the most common stars in the Universe, but you can't see any with the naked eye because they are faint.
 Despite being so common, they are poorly understood in many ways: we have trouble determining their true sizes (and the sizes of exoplanets found to orbit them) and we don't really know if they can host habitable, Earth-like planets.

 I am researching novel methods to accurately determine the masses, sizes, luminosities and ages of these interesting stars.
 I serve as the lead of the TESS Cool Dwarf Team determining the low-mass stars deserved of intense study the NASA’s upcoming Transiting Exoplanet Survey Satellite.

 I also like to build instruments for telescopes that measure light from stars in new, unique ways.
-My involvement in astronomical instruments has led me into new areas of research including studies of white dwarfs, nova, supernova and outbursting pre-main sequence stars.
-See the Papers section for details.
+My involvement in astronomical instruments has led me into new areas of research, including white dwarfs, nova, supernova and outbursting pre-main sequence stars.
+See my Papers and Abstracts section for details.

-Below I list some specific scientific results and projects of mine with links to papers and press releases:
+Below I list some specific scientific results and projects of mine with links to papers: